Sora1937/HTML-and-CSS-Projects/README.md

 This is a display of sample websites that I made using HTML and CSS.

 ## Projects
--Space Station Site
+- Space Station Site
--Movie Theater Side
+- Movie Theater Side

 ### Space Station Site